 Generally, the rules for exemptions and deductions allowed to an individual also apply to the decedent's final income tax return.
 Show on the final return deductible items the decedent paid (or accrued, if the decedent reported deductions on an accrual method) before death.
-This section contains a detailed discussion of medical expenses because, under certain conditions, the tax treatment can be different for the medical expenses of the decedent.
+This section contains a detailed discussion of medical expenses because the tax treatment of the decedent's medical expenses can be different.
 See Medical Expenses, later.